What is SASE?

 An overlay-based SASE takes an endpoint- and application-centric approach, and delivers the following improvements over SASE:

-These properties allow a SASE overlay to be deployed on top of any brownfield environment, in any datacenter environment, or in any public or private cloud.
+These properties allow security functions to be deployed on top of any brownfield environment, in any datacenter environment, or in any public or private cloud.
 The security demarcation is at the endpoint, allowing Zero Trust policies to be enforced from end-to-end in any environment.

 SASE overlay model with demarcation at the endpoint distrusts all underlying networks

-By decoupling from the network, a SASE overlay allows the enterprise to upgrade and change applications independently and elastically.
+By decoupling from the network, an overlay allows the enterprise to upgrade and change applications independently and elastically.
 Even underlay networks can be upgraded, transparent to applications it serves – for example, to implement SD-WAN as a software-defined underlay – to improve network performance without changing security policies.

-Furthermore, a SASE overlay, which is built on computing elements only, rather than a combination of computing and networking, can be implemented by the security and DevOps teams.
+Furthermore, an overlay, which is built on computing elements only, rather than a combination of computing and networking, can be implemented by the security and DevOps teams.
 The networking team can retain responsibility for the underlay network availability and performance, without having to be involved in application provisioning.
-The SASE overlay model provides another significant agility boost by allowing smooth and independent business and infrastructure operations.
+The overlay model provides another significant agility boost by allowing smooth and independent business and infrastructure operations.

-Other technologies have undergone a similar progression that decouples the network from the applications and security that use it, and it is our opinion that SASE overlays are inevitable for enterprise operations.
-For a detailed analysis and some predictions, check out our white paper on SASE overlays.
+Other technologies have undergone a similar progression that decouples the network from the applications and security that use it, and it is our opinion that overlays are inevitable for enterprise operations.